 Assessing your level of maturity and benchmark your board practices: cyber survey

-NEDonBoard and McGill and Partners are currently running a large-scale cyber survey for boards and non-executive directors.
+NEDonBoard and McGill and Partners are running a cyber survey for boards and non-executive directors.
 The survey will help you assess the level of maturity of your organisation and across NEDs.

 This blog is written by McGill & Partners, who have partnered with NEDonBoard to provide educational and insightful content to our community of influential board members.
 In addition to blogs, more in-depth resources are included in the NED Accelerator® Programme or available within the member area of the NEDonBoard platform.